Genki-S/ttnt/README.md

 Currently, this program does:

-- Generate test-to-code mapping for a given commit
+- Generate test-to-code mapping with `$ rake ttnt:test:anchor`
-- Given base commit and target commit, output test files you should run
+- Select tests related to the change between base commit and current HEAD, and run the selected tests

-## Roadmap

-Roadmap is under construction.

 ## Installation